BLimmie/eyewire_validator/README.md

 This matches the theory that black spills cause uncertainty.

+**Uncertainty seems a bit low.
+Can you explain that?**

+The math behind the loss function makes small differences very important at both extremes of the scale.
+Dividing the logit output by a value of 1.002 can decrease the value of loss from a value of greater than 3 to around 1.5.
+When optimizing the model, this significant decrease in the loss function is where uncertainty plays the largest role, as we penalize larger uncertainties.

 ### Metrics Distribution

 Note on the following graphs: All integer counts are on a logarithmic scale to show detail of less accurate points which can be misleading.
 Proportions as a decimal between 0 and 1 are not logarithmically scaled.